 PK is working to ensure spectrum is not hoarded by just a few companies, but is distributed in a way that encourages competition.

-We produced an informational video about how spectrum affects individuals:
+Check out our video about how spectrum affects individuals:

 Here are the PK experts on this issue: